 Please visit our separate Guest View Guidelines page.

-News about your company, products and people should be sent to either email@example.com or directly to the appropriate reporter covering a specific beat.
+News about your company, products and people should be sent to editor-in-chief David Rubinstein at email@example.com.
 Your news does not need to be presented as a formal press release, and there is no standard format that we require for letting us know about news.

 Due to the amount of news being generated by the software development industry, SD Times is not able to pursue every news item submitted by companies in our market, and cannot acknowledge receipt of your press release or news announcement.